lorenchorley/ScenarioModelling/README.md

 * Strong verifiable link to code
     * Construction and validation using hooks
     * Construction and validation directly from traces/logs
-    * Progressive generation allows for building a scenario bit by bit from several executions or trace sets, each time adding new parts and checking validity against what's already been established
+    * Progressive generation allows for building a meta story bit by bit from several executions or trace sets, each time adding new parts and checking validity against what's already been established
     * Could be used in TDD
-    * Coverage check over all tests to make sure that a maximum of the scenario is covered by tests
+    * Coverage check over all tests to make sure that a maximum of the meta story is covered by tests

 # Disadvantages